ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

-To open Mailpit or PhpMyAdmin in your default browser use the `app` flag with either `phpmyadmin` or `mailpit`.
+By default Kana will open the appropriate WordPress site.
+To open PhpMyAdmin or Mailpit simply append the appropriate flag to the open command ie `kana open --phpmyadmin`.

 ## wp-cli